 - Yard work – weeding, mowing the lawn, trimming the bushes and spreading mulch are all great ways to keep your house looking beautiful and keep you healthy.
 Just be sure to stretch properly, learn proper lifting techniques and take frequent breaks so you don’t experience back pain afterward.

 - Household chores – like yard work, household chores are an effective way to avoid becoming complacent.

-- Take a swim – if you have a pool, swimming a couple of laps is tremendous exercise and other hydrotherapy in the water is a great way to build up strength and a good form of rehabilitation.
+- Take a swim – if you have a pool, swimming a couple of laps is tremendous exercise, and other hydrotherapy exercises are a great way to build up strength and serve as a good form of rehabilitation.

-- Buy exercise equipment – an investment into a weight bench, elliptical machine, treadmill, or another type of exercise equipment is a great way to stay active at home.
+- Use exercise equipment – an investment into a weight bench, elliptical machine, treadmill or another type of exercise equipment is a great way to stay active at home.
 Just be sure to use the equipment correctly.

-Becoming sedentary around the home weakens the muscles that support your back and neck and can lead to significant back and neck pain and expedite the onset of degenerative spine conditions like foraminal stenosis, sciatica, and herniated discs.
+Becoming sedentary around the home weakens the muscles that support your neck and back and can lead to significant neck and back pain as well as expedite the onset of degenerative spine conditions like foraminal stenosis, sciatica and herniated discs.
 However, you’re taking an important step toward avoiding or limiting these painful conditions by staying active while at home.
-Just make sure to check with your doctor before starting a new exercise routine.
+Just make sure to check with your physician before starting a new exercise routine.